-Capital of the Nord-Pas-de-Calais region and City of Art and History, Lille offers a remarkable architectural and cultural heritage.
+Capital of the Hauts-de-France region and City of Art and History, Lille offers a remarkable architectural and cultural heritage.
 The old town is a particularly lovely place to wander around with its many monuments, Flemish facades and pleasant pedestrian streets.

 The Vieille Bourse buidling, looking onto the famous Grand'Place square, is a magnificent monument of Flemish Baroque style dating from the 17th century.
 This treasure of Vieux-Lille (Old Lille) consists of 24 houses surrounding a charming inner courtyard where secondhand booksellers, florists and chess players gather.